Alfred Marsh

 Alfred Marsh (3 November 1858 – 13 October 1914) was an anarchist-communist and long-time editor and stalwart of the newspaper Freedom.

 Early years

 Marsh was born in Clerkenwell, London.
 Having lost his mother at an early age, he was brought up by his father who was of a radical inclination.
 His father was a close friend of secularist and co-operative pioneer George Holyoake.
-Later in life, he would take a daughter of Holyoake’s (Emilie Ashurst Holyoake) as his second wife.
+In 1894, he married Holyoake's daughter, Emilie Ashurst Holyoake.
 His childhood meant he was heavily influenced by the radical ideas of Robert Owen, and his close associate Dr. Henry Travis.